-In this paper we estimate the daily risk prediction of portfolios composed by assets of distinct markets, considering the dependence structure among them.
-To that, we used data from developed markets (U.S., Germany, England and Japan), Latin (Argentina, Brazil, Mexico and Chile) and Asia-Pacific (China, Hong Kong, Indonesia and Singapore) emerging markets in the period from January 2003, to December 2010.
+In this paper we estimated and compared compare the tail dependence structure existing in the global markets.
+To that, we used data from developed markets (U.S., Germany, England and Japan), Latin (Argentina, Brazil, Mexico and Chile) and Asia-Pacific (China, Hong Kong, Indonesia and Singapore) emerging markets in the period from January 2003, to November 2011.

 We first estimated the marginal of the assets through a copula based multivariate GARCH model for each set of markets.
-Subsequently, we standardized the residuals of the

-GARCH models and estimated the PCCs.
+Subsequently, we standardized the residuals of the GARCH models and estimated the PCCs.
 The results evidenced that the Student copula predominated in the bivariate relationships of the developed markets, while the BB7 copula was the most present in the relationships of the emerging markets.
 Gumbel and BB1 copula also appeared in the PCCs.
 This fact clarify that there is more dependence among the markets in extreme events than the normally expected, once that these copulas assign, in certain degree, importance to the tails of the joint probability distribution.
 Thus, this dependence structure estimation reinforced the need for a properly estimation of the dependence structure of financial assets, independently of its economic stage.